rj2808/rj2808.github.io/_pages/about.md

 - **Scalable materials and device architectures for energy-efficient computing**
   Integrating quantum, spintronic, and ferroic materials into nanoscale device platforms for memory, logic, and signal transduction.

-- **Ferroic devices for memory, neuromorphic, and cryogenic computing**
+- **Ferroelectric devices for memory, neuromorphic, and cryogenic computing**
   Ferroelectric switching, negative capacitance, and hybrid ferroic architectures for nonvolatile and low-temperature memory.

 - **Quantum materials and spintronics**